colorful-nightlife-in-the-streets-of-tokyo

 My cat(s) played with three mice, chased a dog (some dogs, the dog, the dogs) and ignored my friend(s).

-The present tense (I do) is the same as the future tense (I will do/I’m going to do).
-There’s a separate verb form for I am doing, but for all intents and purposes, the only proper tenses are these two.
+In Japanese, the present tense (I do) is the same as the future tense (I will do/I’m going to do).
+There’s a separate verb form for I am doing, but for all intents and purposes, the only proper tenses are the present/future tense and the past tense:

 Japanese Verb TensesKanjiHiragana ReadingEnglish Translation